HealthITAU/textwise/README.md

 Care has been taken to ensure that TextWise works with on-prem or cloud, and has been styled to fit in with the rest of the ConnectWise Manage (PSA) user interface to provide a seamless experience.

 # Features
-- Supports SMSBroadcast and Twilio
+- Supports SMSBroadcast, Twilio and ClickSend
 - Send SMS messages or authentication codes directly to a contact
 - Authenticate ticket contacts with randomly generated 4 digit codes
 - Optional configuration for: